ebot/mvc-playground/README.md

 Current MVCs
 ------------

-* __polymer-backbone hybred__ - Polmers default app used their own MVC.
+* __polymer-backbone hybred__ - Polymer's default app used their own MVC.
 HEre I have modified it slightly to use backbone, which I feel is more robust and adds other funcionality.

 Running the code
 ----------------